Interactive Brokers review

 Trading on Interactive Brokers web platforms and other applications

-Interactive Brokers offer a user-friendly custom trading platform, available as a browser based web application.
-If you would rather see a comparison of MT4 brokers, you can so here.
+Interactive Brokers provides traders with a modern custom platform that can be accessed through a browser-based web application.
+If you would rather see a MT4 brokers, or MT5 brokers you can do so here.

-Interactive Brokers also offer mobile apps for Android and iOS, making it easier to keep an eye on and execute your trades while you’re on the move.
+Interactive Brokers also offer mobile apps for Android and iOS trading apps help you stay on top of your trades and execute them on the go.

 Interactive Brokers Trading Platform Options